Governor talks downward trend in daily COVID-19 cases while speaking in Jefferson County - Port Arthur News

 Abbott addressed the ongoing debate over whether college athletic programs and their conferences should begin competition this fall amid the pandemic.

-The Mountain West and Mid-American Conferences have canceled their fall sports schedules, with the Big Ten and Pac-12 reportedly making decisions Tuesday.
+The Big Ten, Mountain West and Mid-American Conferences have canceled their fall sports schedules.

 Abbott said he met with major-college athletic directors and university presidents about a month ago regarding competition.